apusaha10/python_exercise/README.md

-I am learning puthon.
+I am learning python.
 As a beginner, I am trying some basic coding challanges.